brunomiguel/userrepository/README.md

 <br>_NOTE: `./jarvis.sh -r` will not automatically update these PKGBUILDs as they are not submodules.
 It's up to you to update them._

 ## Updating submodules
-To synchronize the repository with your server you can run `./jarvis.sh -r`.
+To only update all the submodules, run `./jarvis.sh -r`.
+The script will check if there are new versions on AUR or the git repository for the packages and update them to the newest version.

 ## Building
 Just run `./jarvis.sh -f` to do a full build.
 It will update the PKGBUILDs (if possible), build the packages, create the repository list and rsync all the files from ./repository to your endpoint (specified in `config`).

-You can also run `./jarvis.sh -b` to build only submodules with updates, but it's not at the best shape at the moment, so I would advice not using it.
-This is because some AUR packages create different packages and I haven't found a way to deal with that yet.
+You can also run `./jarvis.sh -b` to build only updated submodules and all the *.git submodules.
+This way, even if an AUR *-git package isn't updated to display the newest version, the script will build the latest version of that package (provided the PKGBUILD file is well created).

 # License
 All scripts in this repository are licensed under GNU General Public License 3.0.
 Full license text under [LICENSE](LICENSE)